andwn/xgm-standalone/README.md

 Why is the _end part needed?
 You have to tell XGM the size of every SFX sample.
 You can see how this comes together in the example project.

+## Miscellanea

+The example project can be built with the `-mshort` compiler option.
+However, you will need to enable the lines in `xgm.s` with a (-mshort) comment, and disable the lines beneath them that they replace, then do the same for `dma.s` (dma_queue routine) or freaky things will happen.
+Due to the ABI change with `-mshort` the length of the stack used for those routines becomes smaller and the parameters need to be read from a different offset.

+Since xgm.s is the only m68k source file that "does things", you could potentially include this standalone driver in assembly projects without C as well.
+But since it is written in GNU syntax, you will have to convert it to Asm68k, AS, or asmx if you use any of those.